SSWConsulting/SSW.Rules.Content/rules/reduce-azure-costs/rule.md

 The cost of each resource group in the scoped area e.g the cost of the northwind website infrastructure

-Look for the application costing the most and try to reduce it.
+Look at the most expensive resource group and try to reduce it.
 Ignore the tiny ones.

 ![Figure: Azure Portal | Cost Analysis | Resource Group Breakdown](/resource-groups.jpg)